bernhardAxonIvy/doc/source/designer-guide/ivyscript/java-integration.rst

 encountered (e.g. ``java.util.Date``, ``java.sql.Date``, Axis Time,
 etc).
-To further complicate matters, some of those implementations are - for historical reasons - mutable (e.g. ``java.util.Date``) which is from todays' perspective an unwelcomed behavior.
+To further complicate matters, some of those implementations are - for historical reasons - mutable (e.g. ``java.util.Date``) which is from today's perspective an unwelcome behavior.
 This has been remedied by some other implementations.

 To facilitate working with values of those different types, IvyScript